-CSMA/CD
+CSMA/ CD

-To reduce the impact of collisions on the network performance, Ethernet uses an alg orithm ca alled CSMA V with Collision Det ectio n (CSMA / CD).
+□ To reduce the impact of collisions on the network performance, Ethernet uses an algorithm called CSMA with Collision Detection (CSMA / CD).

-- CSIVIA/CD is a protocol in which the station senses the carrier of charmer before transmitting frame just as in persistent and non-persistent CSMA.
-If the channel is busy, the station waits. it listens at the same time on communication media to ensure that there is no collision with a packet sent by another station.
-In a collision, the issuer immediately cancel the sending of the package.
-This allows to limit the duration of collisions: we do not waste time to send a packet complete if it detects a collision.
-After a collision, the transmitter waits again silence and again, he continued his hold for a random number; but this time the random number is nearly double the previous one: this is called back-off exponential.
-In fact, the window collision is simply doubled (unless it has already reached a maximum). П From a packet is transmitted successfully, the window will return to its original size.
+- transmitting frame just as in persistent and non-persistent CSMA. - If the channel is busy, the station waits, it listens at the same time on communication media to ensure that there is no collision with a packet sent by another station. - In a collision, the issuer immediately cancel the sending of the package. - This allows to limit the duration of collisions: we do not waste time to send a packet - complete if it detects a collision.
+After a collision, the transmitter waits again silence and again, he continued his hold for a random number; but this time the random number is nearly double the previous one: this is called back-off exponential. - In fact, the window collision is simply doubled (unless it has already reached a maximum). - From a packet is transmitted successfully, the window will return to its original size.